Battle of annihilation

 Annihilation is a military strategy in which an attacking army seeks to entirely destroy the military capacity of the opposing army.
 This strategy can be executed in a single planned pivotal battle, called a "battle of annihilation".
 A successful battle of annihilation is accomplished through the use of tactical surprise, application of overwhelming force at a key point, or other tactics performed immediately before or during the battle.

-The end goal of a battle of annihilation is to cause the leaders of the opposing army to sue for peace due to the complete annihilation of its army and thus inability to further engage in offensive or defensive military action.
+The end goal of a battle of annihilation is to cause the leaders of the opposing army to sue for peace due to the complete annihilation of their army and thus inability to further engage in offensive or defensive military action.
 It is not necessary to kill or capture all, or even most, of an opposing army's forces to annihilate it in the sense used here.
 Rather, the destruction of the enemy army as a cohesive military force able to offer further meaningful military offense or defense, even if temporarily, is the objective.